 Power relays including metering and control as used in modern power systems.
 Characteristics of operations and applications of equipment.
-Demonstrations on individual component relays.
-Basic relay calculations.
-596. Advanced Electrical Engineering Topics (1-3) I, II Prerequisite: Consent of instructor.
+Demonstrations on individual component 596.
+Advanced Electrical Engineering Topics (1-3) I, II Prerequisite: Consent of instructor.

 Modern developments in electrical engineering.
 See Class Schedule for specific content.
 Maximum credit of six units for any combination of 496, 499 and 596 applicable to a bachelor's degree.
-Maximum combined credit of six units of Electrical Engineering 596 and 696 applicable to a 30-unit master's degree.
+Maximum combined credit of six units of Electrical Engineering 596 and 696 applica-

 GRADUATE COURSES

 600. Seminar (1-3)

 Prerequisite: Consent of instructor.

 An intensive study in advanced electrical engineering.
 May be repeated with new content.
 See Class Schedule for specific content.
-Maximum credit six units applicable to a master's

-605. Seminar in Communications Systems (1-3)

-Prerequisite: Consent of instructor.

-An intensive study in communication theory and systems.
+Maximum credit six units applicable to a master's 605.
+Seminar in Communications Systems (1-3) Prerequisite: Consent of instructor, An intensive study in communication theory and systems.
 May be repeated with new content.
 See Class Schedule for specific content.
+Maximum credit six units applicable to a 606.
+Seminar in Computer Engineering (1-3) Prerequisite: Consent of instructor.

-Maximum credit six units applicable to a
+Intensive study in computer engineering topics.
+May be repeated with new content.
+See Class Schedule for specific content.
+Maximum credit six units applicable to a master's degree.
+Prerequisite: Electrical Engineering 520.

-606. Seminar in Computer Engineering (1-3)

-Prerequisite: Consent of instructor.